A Timeline of the Construction of Our 1812 Fame Replica

 Preparations for the construction of Fame began in February 2002.
-Boatbuilder Harold Burnham started carving half-hull models, working up drawings, and hunting for wood.
+Boatbuilder Harold Burnham (whose family has been building boats in Essex for over 350 years!) started carving half-hull models, working up drawings, and hunting for wood.
 Thanks to the generosity of the Trustees of Reservations, we were allowed to visit pristine Hog Island in the Essex River and cut down spruce trees for the masts, gaffs, booms, and bowsprit.
 Burnham was also able to locate some good sources for New England white oak.

 Over the summer, Burnham completed the lofting.
 He also shaped and finished the spars.
 The lead casting for the keel arrived in late August and a keel-laying ceremony was held on Labor Day.

 Construction began in earnest in October as the keel was pieced together.
 By Thanksgiving, there was already snow on the ground — the forerunner of an unusually harsh winter — but most of the frames were in place by the beginning of December.